Calvary Hospital launches legal action to stop forced acqusition

 ‘Tidying the Pews’ Volunteers: Those rostered for this ministry duty, tidy the church pews and pick up the rubbish around them.
 They also clean out the holy water vessels at the church door entrances.
 The stale holy water at the entrance vessels should be poured with respect to drain into the lawn or garden.

 Ushers greet the people coming in to church for mass on the weekend before mass begins.
-They help new-comers especially feel at home and surrounded by kind and friendly people.
+They help new-comers especially feel comfortable and at ease with friendly faces.
 If you have any issues during the liturgies please feel free to contact one of the ushers in the church.
-And if you want to be one of the ushers let us know.
+And if you would like to be one of the ushers, please submit an expression of interest to the parish office.

 The Archdiocese of Sydney now requires that all parish volunteers over the age of 18 to obtain a Working with Children Check and submit their WWCC number to the parish office.
 The parish office can assist in the process.